-1 Little League Shoulder is Occurring with Increasing Frequency
+#1 Little League Shoulder is Occurring with Increasing Frequency

->

-> The increasing frequency of Little League shoulder is due to overuse and throwing with arm fatigue.Â This trend is likely due to greater numbers of pitchers participating in competitive leagues and doing so at increasingly younger ages.Â Â Increased velocity of pitches thrown, as compared with previous decades, is also a likely contributor.Â Year-round participation, participation on multiple teams in a season, the influence of private pitching coaches, and â€˜â€˜showcaseâ€™â€™ events all contribute to increased stress to the skeletally immature athlete.Â It is imperative that coaches and parents monitor players in accordance with Little League pitch count recommendations.Â It is also strongly recommended that players take at least 3 to 4 months per year off from throwing.
+The increasing frequency of Little League shoulder is due to overuse and throwing with arm fatigue.Â This trend is likely due to greater numbers of pitchers participating in competitive leagues and doing so at increasingly younger ages.Â Â Increased velocity is also a likely contributor.Â Year-round participation, participation on multiple teams in a season, the influence of private pitching coaches, and â€˜â€˜showcaseâ€™â€™ events all contribute to increased stress to the maturing athlete.Â It is imperative that coaches and parents monitor players in accordance with Little League pitch count recommendations.Â Players should also take at least 3 to 4 months per year off from throwing.

->

-> #2 Little League Shoulder Treatment Always Includes Rest from Throwing
+#2 Little League Shoulder Treatment Always Includes Rest from Throwing